Are you looking for a homemade salmon skin dog treats recipe that doesn’t cost you an arm and a leg?

 - Put back in oven, and set oven temperature to 200°.

 - Continue to cook the salmon skin for 2-4 hours until skin and any meat becomes stiff and jerky-like.
-Remove from oven and let cool.
+Remove the baked salmon skin for dogs from oven and let cool.

 - Put into small zip-lock bags and freeze all but one bag – put that in the frig.
 Don’t put too much in a bag: just enough for 1-3 days of training.